How to Study Revelation: Interpretive Approaches, Key Symbols, and Hope in Suffering

 Apocalyptic literature is symbolic by design.
 That does not mean it refers to nothing real.
 It means the symbolic imagery is the vehicle for communicating realities that literal description cannot capture.
 A beast with seven heads is not a biological description.
 It is a portrait of a kind of political power.
 The new Jerusalem with walls of jasper and streets of gold is not an architectural blueprint.
 It is a vision of perfect beauty and divine presence.
 Taking it seriously does not require taking it flatly literally.

 The rapture, in the dispensationalist sense, is the idea that believers will be caught up to meet Christ before a seven-year tribulation period.
 The specific sequence (pretribulation rapture, then tribulation, then millennium) depends largely on one reading of Revelation 20 combined with 1 Thessalonians 4:17.
 Many serious scholars hold this view; many others read the same texts differently.
 It is a question worth studying carefully rather than assuming.
-The clearest thing Revelation teaches is the certainty of Christ's return and the call to be ready.
+The clearest thing Revelation teaches is not a specific sequence of events but the certainty of Christ's return and the call to be ready.

 The judgments in Revelation are God's response to the suffering of his people and the persistent evil of those who oppress them.
 The book holds together the wrath of God and the mercy of God with the cry of the martyrs: "How long, Sovereign Lord, until you judge the inhabitants of the earth?"
 (6:10).
 Reading the judgments as disconnected from that cry of the oppressed makes them seem arbitrary.
 Reading them as the answer to real injustice makes them sobering and, for those who have suffered deeply, even a comfort.